marcoverpas/Six_lectures_on_sfc_models/README.md

 # Six_lectures_on_sfc_models
-Codes used in the 6 lectures on SFC models delivered on November-December 2023
+R codes used in the 6 lectures on SFC models delivered on November-December 2023